Trade Licence Registration in Dubai

 What is a trade licence in Dubai, and why is it required?

-A trade licence is an official document issued by the DET that authorises a business to carry out specific commercial, professional or industrial activities.
-It is mandatory for all mainland businesses in Dubai.
-Without a valid trade licence, you cannot legally operate, invoice clients, sign contracts or access most government and banking services.
+A trade licence is an official document issued by the DET that authorises a business to carry out specific commercial, professional or industrial activities on the Dubai mainland.
+Without a valid licence, a business cannot legally operate, invoice clients, sign contracts or access most government and banking services.

 How do I get a trade licence in Dubai?